ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 And vice versa...

 `@instructions`
 Take a look at the plot on the right and the corresponding code.
 Read through it and don't worry if you don't understand it completely.
-We will be constructing this plot in this chapter from scratch.
-When you are ready press submit to move to the first exercise.
+We will be constructing this plot step-by-step from scratch.
+When you are ready, press submit to move to the first exercise.

 `@hint`
 Did you read through the code?